 Take your time

 Or maybe you just need time to figure things out for yourself.
-It is totally okay to take several months—even a year—to just go to the library every week and let your kid check out books in their interest area.
+It is totally okay to take several months—even a year—to just go to the library every week and let your kid check out books in their interest areas.

 Or watch documentaries, or go to the park, or visit museums.
 Do some of this experiential learning and some of this interest-based learning.
 And let your kid figure out what they need, and are interested in, and let you have time to figure that out.